Notifications

 Assessment and administration of priority.
 Assessment and enhanced management of interprovincial apportionment.

-• Stage 4: Significant water shortage in multiple Water Management Areas
+• Stage 4: Significant drought conditions in multiple Water Management Areas

 • Stage 5: Urgent and critical escalation of drought conditions

-Emergency measures need to protect human health and public safety, critical infrastructure, livestock welfare and critical environmental needs.
+Existing management actions cannot ensure drinking water for humans, protect public safety, critical infrastructure, livestock welfare or critical environmental needs.

 Triggers for Stage 5 – Declaring an emergency under the Water Act